Fuel price spikes: Mobility platform responses

 Food delivery platform foodpanda said that it has existing partnerships with petrol stations Esso, Shell and Caltex for 20 per cent discounts on fuel.
 This is coupled with discounts with a range of partners for equipment and other services to help keep overall costs more manageable for riders.

-“In addition, we regularly review our fees and have increased fees for certain orders delivered by car to better reflect the higher operating costs associated with car deliveries,” said a foodpanda spokesperson.
+“In addition, we regularly review our fees and have increased fees for certain orders delivered by car to better reflect the higher operating costs associated with car deliveries,” said a spokesperson for foodpanda.

-Grab is providing immediate and interim relief for its drivers and riders across South-east Asia through incentives and rebates, said CEO Anthony Tan in a social media post.
+Grab is providing immediate and interim relief for its drivers and riders across South-east Asia through incentives and rebates, said chief executive officer Anthony Tan in a social media post.
 This is to cushion the impact on earnings in markets that lack price controls on fuel.

-In Cambodia, Myanmar, the Philippines, Singapore and Vietnam, the platform has given out a mix of spot bonuses, incentive rebate and petrol vouchers.
+In Cambodia, Myanmar, the Philippines, Singapore and Vietnam, the platform has given out a mix of spot bonuses, incentive rebates and petrol vouchers.

 “We are closely monitoring the situation in the other countries that have existing public fuel subsidies, and are developing contingency plans across the region should circumstances change,” said Tan.

-Grab says that it is also in discussions with governments, petrol and electric-vehicle companies for more sustainable long-term efforts to protect driver and rider earnings.
+Grab said that it was also in discussions with governments, petrol and electric-vehicle companies for more sustainable long-term efforts to protect driver and rider earnings.

 “These macroeconomic pressures are a challenge that requires a unified response, and we are committed to leading the effort to support our community through the volatility,” said Tan.